 2. Keyword, Keyphrase and Topic Research

-Finding the right keywords to target
+But how do you find the right keywords to target?

 Here's an excellent video about doing good keyword research from ahrefs

-3. Enable Search Engine Friendly URLs
+3. Enable Joomla SEF / Search Engine Friendly URLs

 4. URL + Organizational Structure for Search Engine Optimization

 The good thing is that the CMS lends itself very well to this type of on-page Joomla SEO.
 By default, it organizes all the content into categories and sub-categories.
 Your job to optimize the content for search engines is to create the categories and sub-categories which make sense for the content you plan to provide.
-Together with the search-engine-friendly URLs, this goes a long way to improve your site in the eyes of search engines.
+Together with the search-engine-friendly URLs, this goes a long way to improve your site in the eyes of Google and other search engines.